 Electric Vehicle Chargers

-Parking and Transportation Services is on the move again and has recently installed 10 single port Level Two Electric Vehicle Charging Stations in several of the campus parking facilities.
+Parking and Transportation Services has 10 single port Level Two Electric Vehicle Charging Stations in several of the campus parking facilities.
 Each charging station has two dedicated parking spaces for Electric Vehicles (EV).
-There is no additional fee to use these stations while parking on campus.
+Currently there are no additional fees to use these stations while parking on campus.

 |Location||Vehicle Charger Location|

 Located on Level 2 Section 6

 Located on Level 1 (near ramp to Level 2)